croessner/nauthilus-website/docs/lua-api/http-response.md

 ```

 Notes
-- This module is only available in HTTP-capable contexts (hooks, filters, features) where a Gin writer is present.
-It is not available in pure backend workers without an HTTP response.
+- Availability: This module is available exclusively in Hooks.
+It is not available in Features or Filters anymore.
+It is also not available in non-HTTP contexts (e.g., pure backend workers without an HTTP response).
 - If you write generic Lua code that may also run in non-HTTP contexts, guard calls with `pcall(...)`.
 - Header names are case-insensitive on the wire; use canonical forms for readability.

 ## nauthilus_http_response.set_http_response_header